 Rodney Bay also has its own village, which comes alive on an evening.
 With bars, clubs, casinos and an abundance of restaurants, this is where people head to from both the yachts and the surrounding hotels in the area.
 Slightly further north of Rodney Bay is the historic village of Gros Islet, which isn’t quite as commercial.
 The streets here are lined with rum shops and fishing shacks, offering a glimpse of what Saint Lucia used to be like.

 The best time to visit is between May and June, when the weather is hot and sunny with very little rainfall.
-Because it’s further away, flights are more expensive, starting at around £400.00.
-However, this is a beautiful area of the world which is worth the long journey.
+Because it’s further away, flights are more expensive, however, this is a beautiful area of the world which is worth the long journey and cost.

 Whichever marina you end up visiting in the world, remember to buy your travel insurance before you go.
 This way, you’ll be covered for things such as medical costs and lost luggage if anything unexpected happens.

 Don’t forget to collect your travel money, too.
 Many places where marinas are situated can have inflated prices, so taking cash means you can avoid further expensive surcharges to your bills.